icejean/orange3-glueviz/README.md

 There's an example in ./example/example.py

-If you need to pass data sets to Orange from Spyder, Read the documents in ./doc and hack Orange as it is mentioned.
+If you need to pass data sets to Orange from Spyder, read the documents in ./doc and hack Orange as it is mentioned.
-The two files of Orange need to be modified is there already, just copy and past.
+The two files of Orange needed to be modified is there already, just copy and past.